Khalid-Hani/TAPFinalProject2025/README.md

 # Ecommerce Project

-Welcome to the **Ecommerce Project**! 🎉 This project provides an intuitive, fully-featured eCommerce platform that integrates modern technologies for a seamless user experience.
+Welcome to the **E-commerce Project**! 🎉 This project provides an intuitive, fully-featured eCommerce platform that integrates modern technologies for a seamless user experience.
 Features include user authentication, product management, responsive design, and more.

 This project is **fully responsive**, meaning it adjusts smoothly across various screen sizes and devices, ensuring a seamless experience on desktops, tablets, and mobile phones.